GenesisFR/HowToBecomeGoodAtShooters/README.md

 - shooting the RC car will cause it to burn and confuse everyone around it

 #### Engineer
-- sets up sniper turrets and attempts to repair them when they're damaged
+- sets up sniper turrets and attempts to repair them when they're damaged (TODO: check if he can deploy more than one turret)
 - destroying his backpack will prevent him from deploying his turret
-- damage a deployed turret to expose the engineer.
+- damage a deployed turret to expose the engineer
-- elite turrets shocks its targets
+- elite turrets shock their targets

 #### Medic
 - sprints to dead allies in an attempt to revive them with adrenaline and supports living allies with combat stims, granting them overheal